-Lake Michigan-Huron is now 7 inches below its level at this time last year. - From a month ago the water levels on Lakes Superior, Michigan-Huron, St Clair, Erie & Ontario & are down 4, 7, 7, 5 & 9 inches, respectively.
-Lakes Superior Michigan-Huron, St Clair, Erie & Ontario are lower by 8, 7, 4, 3 & 3 inches, respectively, than they were at this time last year.
-Lakes St Clair & Erie are 4 and 7 inches, respectively, above their long-term October averages, and Lakes Superior, Lake Michigan-Huron and Ontario are 8, 4 & 4 inches below, respectively.
-All the lakes remain well below their October record highs. - In a month’s time Lakes Superior, Michigan-Huron, St. Clair, Erie & Ontario are expected to fall
+Lake Michigan-Huron is now 7 inches below its level at this time last year.
+From a month ago the water levels on Lakes Superior, Michigan-Huron, St Clair, Erie & Ontario are down 0, 2, 4, 4 & 4 inches, respectively.
+Lakes Superior Michigan-Huron, St Clair, Erie & Ontario are lower by 4, 7, 4, 3 & 2 inches, respectively, than they were at this time last year.
+Lakes St Clair & Erie are 2 and 5 inches, respectively, above their long-term November averages, and Lakes Superior, Lake Michigan-Huron & Ontario are 7, 4 & 6 inches below, respectively.
+All the lakes remain well below their November record highs. - In a month’s time Lakes Superior, Michigan-Huron, & Erie are expected to fall by 3, 2 & 1 inches, respectively

 Amplifying Your Voice >>